Elvis Costello

-Costello has released album-length collaborations with the classical ensemble the Brodsky Quartet, the New Orleans R&B songwriter and producer Allen Toussaint and the hip-hop group the Roots.
+For most of his early career, Costello performed with a backing band, the Attractions.
+He has released album-length collaborations with the classical ensemble the Brodsky Quartet, the songwriter and producer Allen Toussaint, and the hip-hop group the Roots.
+His current backing band are known as the Imposters.
 Costello has written more than a dozen songs with Paul McCartney and had a long-running songwriting partnership with Burt Bacharach.
-He has had hits with covers of songs, including Sam & Dave's "I Can't Stand Up for Falling Down", Jerry Chesnut's "Good Year for the Roses" and Charles Aznavour's "She".
-One of the songs he is best known for, "(What's So Funny 'Bout) Peace, Love, and Understanding", was written by Nick Lowe and recorded by Lowe's group Brinsley Schwarz in 1974, but remained obscure until Costello released his version in 1979.
-Costello's own songs have been recorded by artists including Linda Ronstadt, George Jones, Roy Orbison, Johnny Cash, Dave Edmunds, Chet Baker and Alison Krauss.
+He has had hits with cover versions of songs, including Sam & Dave's "I Can't Stand Up for Falling Down", Jerry Chesnut's "Good Year for the Roses", and Charles Aznavour's "She".
+One of his best-known songs, "(What's So Funny 'Bout) Peace, Love, and Understanding", was a cover version of a song by Nick Lowe's group Brinsley Schwarz, which had remained obscure until Costello's 1979 version.
+Costello's own songs have been recorded by artists including Linda Ronstadt, George Jones, Roy Orbison, Johnny Cash, Dave Edmunds, Chet Baker, and Alison Krauss.

 From 2008 to 2010, he hosted a television show, Spectacle: Elvis Costello with..., on which he interviewed other musicians.
 In 2015, he published a well-received memoir, Unfaithful Music & Disappearing Ink.
+In 2019, he was appointed an Officer of the Order of the British Empire for his services to music.

 Early life

-Elvis Costello was born Declan Patrick MacManus, (Note: Costello was born Declan Patrick MacManus.
+Elvis Costello was born Declan Patrick MacManus (Note: Costello was born Declan Patrick MacManus.
 He changed his legal name to Elvis Costello after he became successful under that stage name, according to him, to rebut the insinuations of "smartarse customs officials" and "obnoxious journalists who accused me of being a novelty act".
 In 1985, he changed his legal name to Declan Patrick Aloysius MacManus.
-The extra middle name is a reference to a character played by the comedian Tony Hancock.) on 25 August 1954, at St Mary's Hospital in Paddington, West London, the only child of a record shop worker and a jazz musician.
+The extra middle name is a reference to a character played by the comedian Tony Hancock.) on 25 August 1954, at St Mary's Hospital in Paddington, west London, the only child of a record shop worker and a jazz musician.
 Both parents were from the Liverpool area and had moved to London together.

-Costello's father was of Irish descent and a Catholic, while his mother was English and was raised a Congregationalist.
+Costello's father was of Irish descent and a Roman Catholic, while his mother was English and was raised a Congregationalist.
 (Note: Some sources state that Costello's mother was of Irish descent and Catholic.
 However, in Unfaithful Music & Disappearing Ink, Costello writes that his maternal grandparents "were unusual for a Merseyside couple in not having any Irish, Scottish, or Welsh blood between them" and that his mother was raised Congregationalist.)